 - Shoot in RAW.
 This is the only way to bring down lights or lighten shadows in the shot you select for the panorama.
 With JPEG recordings, this is only possible with poor results.

 - Shoot using manual mode.
 To measure exposure, rotate the copter so that the sun is on the right or left side of the copter.
 Start with ISO 100 and an exposure corresponding to the environment.

 - Program (P) or time mode (TV) are possible, but only up to a maximum of ±3.0 total.

 - Even in good weather conditions, shooting takes longer because the camera has to be set up each time before shooting.
 With five images per scene, even with optimal conditions you have to expect about 10 minutes duration for creating the panorama.
 This is not due to RCPano, but to the time taken to set the parameters in the Multicopter's firmware.
+With seven images per scene the duration is even longer.
 Always start with a full battery.

 - After the first image is taken, the copter floats and does not receive any commands to adjust it's position.
 If your copter is poorly calibrated and tends to drift, either the panorama will be interrupted or it will be even harder to assemble individual shots of the scene.
 Only fly with well calibrated tools.
 Do not use a Spark.

 - If the desired EV value is not realizable (even the DJI hardware has its limits), an error message is displayed.
 Select another EV value or readjust the exposure.

 A panorama taken with this technique can be found in our examples section.
 From a height of 42 meters a total of 21 times three shots were taken in manual mode with an EV of ±2.0.
 With relatively little wind it took about 8 minutes to take the pictures with the Mavic Pro.
 No HDR images were assembled, but the best exposed image was used for its position.
 Of course the images were shot in RAW, allowing to manipulate the exposure in post production.